Revised March 2009; Revised October 2009

-Vacation time will not be advanced, but must be accrued prior to the month in which it is used.
-Vacation leave accrues on the last day of the month and is available for use the first day of the next month subject to the eligibility requirements listed in this policy.
+Vacation time will not be advanced, but must be accrued prior to the pay period in which it is used.
+Vacation leave accrues on the last day of the pay period and is available for use the first day of the next pay period subject to the eligibility requirements listed in this policy.

-Negative vacation balances are not allowed.
-Only that vacation time which has been earned and accrued by the end of the preceding month, will be considered eligible vacation pay in any given month.
+Only that vacation time which has been earned and accrued by the end of the preceding pay period, will be considered eligible vacation pay in any given pay period.
 Other time off will be considered personal leave without pay, requiring the standard supervisory approvals.

 The supervisor must approve all vacation usage in advance.
 Employees are encouraged to give as much advance notice as possible when planning vacation time, preferably two weeks notice or more.
 Employees are also encouraged to take vacation during periods that are less busy in their offices.
 The vacation date requests preferred by the employee will be considered whenever practical.
 However, the university reserves the right to deny vacation that may hinder the normal or continuous operation of the department.
 Supervisors will be reasonable in allowing the use of vacation and may not unreasonably deny vacation requests where the result would be forfeiture of accrued vacation.

 If scheduling conflicts arise due to multiple requests for the same vacation time off, requests will typically be granted based on length of service with the university (i.e., the longest service employee being granted first preference for the vacation time), within the constraints of efficient departmental operation.